-On 27th June 2018, Bernard Rebelo was convicted of placing unsafe food (Dinitrophenol) on the market and of the gross negligent manslaughter of Eloise Parry.
+On 27th June 2018, Bernard Rebelo was convicted of placing unsafe food (Dinitrophenol) on the market and of the gross negligence manslaughter of Eloise Parry.

 Richard Barraclough KC prosecuted.